 Joan has worked in the veterinary field since 1983 when she came to Ithaca to attend Cornell.
 She is the familiar face everyone looks for when they enter Cornerstone.
 Chances are she is sure to remember you and your pet after one visit to the office!
 Known for her dedication, friendliness and knowledge both in preventive health care and animal behavior, Joan is a valuable team member.She enjoys her Miniature Pinschers and owner/handles them at dog shows.
-She has earned numerous obedience titles as well as conformation championships.
-Joan is an instructor for Ithaca Dog Training Club and can help you with questions regarding dog behavior and training.
+Active in dog showing, she has earned numerous obedience/performance titles and conformation championships on several different breeds.
+Joan is a past instructor for Ithaca Dog Training Club and can help you with questions regarding dog behavior and training.

 Ellen originally came to Ithaca from Long Island to earn her B.S. at Cornell University in Animal Science/General Agriculture.
 That was over 30 years ago and she has been working with animals ever since- both as a licensed veterinary technician and helping local feral cat rescue organizations.
 She provides outstanding laboratory, surgical and radiology support but she is probably best known for her excellent nursing care of all of our patients and compassion for our clients.
 Ellen’s “leisure” time is spent caring for her extended family of cats, horses and chickens.